23abdul23/EducMinor/README.md

 ## Features
 - **Self-serve admin console** – Issue certificates by uploading merged PDFs, tagging the event/organization, and entering the recipient’s email.
-- **On-chain minting** – Every issuance stores the certificate + metadata CID on IPFS and mints an ERC‑721 (LegitCred/Axiom contracts) on Sepolia.
+- **On-chain minting** – Every issuance stores the certificate + metadata CID on IPFS and mints an ERC‑721 (Axiom/Axiom contracts) on Sepolia.
 - **Web3Auth-powered access** – Admins and recipients log in with Google (or any supported OAuth provider) via Web3Auth, and wallets are managed automatically.
 - **Email ↔ wallet registry** – Express/Mongo backend persists the mapping so admins only need an email address; wallet addresses are synced once the learner signs in.
 - **Automated OCR summaries** – FastAPI service extracts/summarizes the PDF (Groq Llama‑3.1) and embeds the synopsis into the metadata for richer verification.
 - **User dashboard** – Learners can see all NFTs minted to their wallet, download PDFs, and copy shareable `/verify/:tokenId` URLs.
 - **Public verification** – Verifiers can inspect metadata, summaries, issue dates, and on-chain owners, and compare metadata wallet vs. current owner.
-- **Modular smart contracts** – Solidity contracts (Axiom / legitCred) deployed with Hardhat; easily extend revocation or custom attributes.
+- **Modular smart contracts** – Solidity contracts (Axiom / Axiom) deployed with Hardhat; easily extend revocation or custom attributes.

 ---